maesterpaws/sfplsim_with_me/README.md

-This project is the R code used in my Master thesis attached below.
+This project is the R code used in my Master thesis:
 [TFM___Jonathan_Askey.pdf](https://github.com/user-attachments/files/17138562/TFM___Jonathan_Askey.pdf)